Shopify/polaris/polaris.shopify.com/content/components/list.md

   - fileName: list-numbered.tsx
     title: Numbered
     description: Use for a text-only list of related items when an inherent order, priority, or sequence needs to be communicated.
 ---

-# List

-Lists display a set of related text-only content.
-Each list item begins with a bullet or a number.

----

 ## Best practices